 - During construction of the demonstration cascade systems in early 2013, the program added more than 300 workers in Ohio, Tennessee and other states, raising the total project workforce to more than 1,100 workers at that time.

 - Installation and operation of a 120 machine cascade, that would be replicated 96 times in a commercial plant, along with related plant support systems

 - Continued manufacture and assembly of the AC100 centrifuges used in the 120 machine demonstration cascade.

 - Ongoing technical support for centrifuge manufacturing and lead cascade operations.

 - Engineering, Procurement and Construction work needed to install and operate the 120-machine demonstration cascade.

-- Maintaining the centrifuge intellectual property and sustaining the domestic centrifuge technical and industrial base for national security purposes and potential ACP commercialization.
+- Maintaining the centrifuge intellectual property and sustaining the domestic centrifuge technical and industrial base for national security purposes.

 - Activities to reduce risk and improve the prospects of future deployment of the American Centrifuge

 - Centrus granted DOE an irrevocable, non-exclusive, royalty-free license in centrifuge intellectual property for government purposes.